heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

         on "books"
         expect decision is permit,
             with obligation containing key "type"
-            with value matching text "mongoQueryManipulation";
+            with value matching text "mongoQueryRewriting";

     scenario "permit zoe with sections 1 and 2" when